 • Chop and change the edits, play with the timing and pace

 • And then we change them again until the cuts feel just right

 • Give feedback, get feedback

-Once an edit is locked we start the finishing stage, which includes:
+Once an edit is approved we start the finishing stage, which includes:

 • Add sound FX or ambience

 Provide our team with your most current Brand Guide.
 This is important for us since every company is different, and we’ll need specific details in order to match the content we make to the rest of your marketing.

 Send us your high resolution logos, your specific fonts, colors and overall design guides.
 We know your company has specific rules for visual design and we prefer to adhere to them so your branding remains consistent across every platform.